-ScattererID project PI, Etienne Perret, was extremely pleased to receive Prof. Ke Wu & Prof. Mohanan Pezholil for a seminar on October 8, 2019 at LCIS laboratory in Valence.
+ScattererID project PI, Etienne Perret, was extremely pleased to receive Prof. Ke Wu & Prof. Mohanan Pezholil for a workshop on October 8, 2019 at LCIS laboratory in Valence.

 Researchers and students from LCIS and ERC funded project attended these two very interesting seminars on “Enabling Ambient Electromagnetic Energy Harvesting for Future Internet of Things and Smart Environment” and « Design, development, calibration and validation of a wind profiler phased array RADAR at Cochin University of Science and Technology, India ».